Maxiviper117/simple-video-frame-extractor/README.md

 - Select a specific time range within the video.
 - Skip frames using a specified time step.
 - Utilize multithreading for faster processing.
+- Skip similar frames using a similarity threshold.

 ## Setup